- Education and Science»

 Forged Fitting Standards

-ASME B16.11 gives the standard for socked welding and threaded forged fittings.
+ASME B16.11 sets the standard for socked welding and threaded forged fittings on valves.
 Forged fittings can be made from carbon steel, nickel alloys and chromium and molybdenum alloy, also called chrome moly.

 Butt Welded Joint Standards

 ASME B16.25 addresses butt-welding ends, joints created using weld plate.
 ASME B16.49 covers butt welding induction bends for distribution systems.
 ANSI/ASME B16.9 covers butt welding fittings that are made in the factory, not at the construction site.
 ANSI/ASME B16.28 covers steel butt-welded elbows and pipe returns that have a short radius.